RePo: Resilient Model-Based Reinforcement Learning by Regularizing Posterior Predictability: : Parsimonious Representation Learning without Reconstruction

 \textbf{Policy learning} As is common in the literature on model-based reinforcement learning ~\cite{hafner21dreamerv2, hafner20dreamer, hafner19planet}, our training procedure alternates between (1) \textit{Representation Learning:} learning a representation $z$ by solving the optimization problem outlined in Eq. \eqref{eq:lagrange_bottleneck} to infer a latent posterior $p(z_{t+1}\mid z_t, a_t, x_{t+1})$, a latent prior $\qz (z_{t+1}\mid z_t, a_t)$, an encoder $x_t = h(o_t)$ and a reward predictor $\qrew(r_t\mid z_t)$, and (2) \textit{Policy Learning:} using the inferred representation, dynamics model and reward predictor to learn a policy $\pi_\phi(a_t\mid z_t)$ for control.
-With the latent representation and dynamics model, we perform actor-critic policy learning~\cite{haarnoja2018soft, fujimoto18td3} by rolling out trajectories using the latent dynamics $\qz ( \cdot \mid z_t, a_t)$ and reward predictor $\qrew(r_t\mid z_t)$ as an MDP.
-The critic $V_\psi(z)$ is trained to predict the discounted cumulative reward given a latent state, while the actor $\pi_\phi(a\mid z)$ is trained to take the action that maximizes the critic's prediction.
-Note that while policy learning is carried out entirely using the latent prior as the dynamics model, during policy execution (referred to as inference in Fig.~\ref{fig:mbrl-algo}), we infer the posterior distribution $p(z_{t+1}\mid z_t, a_t, x_{t+1})$ over latent representations from the current observation, and use this to condition the policy acting in the world.
+With the latent representation and dynamics model, we perform actor-critic policy learning~\cite{haarnoja2018soft, fujimoto18td3} by rolling out trajectories in the latent space.
+The critic $V_\psi(z)$ is trained to predict the discounted cumulative reward given a latent state, and the actor $\pi_\phi(a\mid z)$ is trained to take the action that maximizes the critic's prediction.
+While policy learning is carried out entirely using the latent prior as the dynamics model, during policy execution (referred to as inference in Fig.~\ref{fig:mbrl-algo}), we infer the posterior distribution $p(z_{t+1}\mid z_t, a_t, x_{t+1})$ over latent representations from the current observation, and use this to condition the policy acting in the world.
 We refer readers to Appendix \ref{app:implementation} for further details.